 Most of the series continued to use the JG Roshell design from 1998, though, as seen here on this 2009 issue…

-…and later in 2009 the book’s numbering reached 500 by the clever addition of all the previous series issues, a favorite device of Editor-in-Chief Joe Quesada.
+…and later in 2009 the book’s numbering reached 500 by the clever addition of all the previous series issues, a favorite idea of Editor-in-Chief Joe Quesada.
 Roshell’s logo continues to cover the series to the present time, and still looks good to me, though the tagline THE MAN WITHOUT FEAR! remains hard to read in some cases.

 That brings us up to date.
 Hope you’ve enjoyed this logo study.
 Previous chapters and many other logo studies can be found on my LOGO LINKS page.